 Functional regional/ district level committees on animal welfare;

-This will be in support of creation of a national level council on animal welfare as ascribed in the animal welfare act of 2008.
-ASPA will be working to establish regional level structures to ensure animal welfare priorities and needs receive collective attention and action from all actors,
+This is in support of creation of a national level council on animal welfare as described in the Animal Welfare Act No.19 of 2008.
+ASPA is working to establish regional level structures to ensure animal welfare priorities and needs receive collective attention and action from all actors.

-Sufficient and well equipped (and funded) animal welfare inspectors are in place in each of the LGAs in Arusha by 2020;
+Sufficient and well equipped (and funded) animal welfare inspectors are in place in each of the LGAs in Arusha;

-On this, ASPA will lobby and sensitize local government authorities and make a case for increasing resource allocation on animal welfare and rights priorities.
-Other actors and the community will also be involved to ensure programmes developed are pertinent to local needs and the prevailing situation,
+ASPA lobby and sensitize local government authorities and make a case for increasing resource allocation on animal welfare and rights priorities.
+Other actors and the community are involved to ensure programmes developed are pertinent to local needs and the prevailing situation.

-Lobbying and monitoring of district plans and budgets on animal welfare conducted from 2016
+- Lobbying and monitoring of district plans and budgets on animal welfare as conducted from 2016

-District Inspectors (Animal) and other animal welfare practitioners in all districts in Arusha are well informed on the legal issues related to animal welfare
+- District animal inspectors and other animal welfare practitioners in all districts of Arusha are well informed on the legal issues related to animal welfare